Chinese capital reinstates curbs as coronavirus resurfaces

 Xu said 7,200 neighbourhoods and nearly 100,000 epidemic-control workers had entered the “battlefield”.

-The outbreak has been traced to the sprawling Xinfadi market where thousands of tonnes of vegetables, fruits and meats change hands each day.
+The outbreak has been traced to the sprawling Xinfadi market where thousands of tonnes of vegetables, fruits and meat change hands each day.

 A complex of warehouses and trading halls spanning an area the size of nearly 160 soccer pitches, Xinfadi is more than 20 times larger than the seafood market in the city of Wuhan where the outbreak was first identified.